kangelos/devops_tools/README.md

 There are literally thousands of ways for a saltstack  script to go awry!
 One simple way to test these scripts is to create a single salt-master many salt-minions autmated testing rig.

-In the subdir you nca find the build script as well as the master and minion CMD scripts
+In the subdir you can find the build script as well as the master and minion CMD scripts

 ### encrypted vsphere credentials